Give the Gift of Music

 and attention.
 For encouraging

-practice, Vincitore's offers
+practice, Vincitore's offers ideas that include positive

-charts, awards and parents doing activities with their child.
+doing activities with their child.

-Sometimes, said Wherry, parents need to accept that it's okay
+Sometimes, said Wherry, parents need to accept that

 for a child not to practice every day - that it may be better